Environmental art: Renewable energy sculpture

-Renewable energy sculpture is another recent development in environmental art.
+The renewable energy sculpture is another recent development in environmental art.
 In response to the growing concern about global climate change, artists are designing explicit interventions at a functional level, merging aesthetic responses with the functional properties of energy generation or saving.
-Practitioners of this emerging area often work according to ecologically informed ethical and practical codes that conform to Ecodesign criteria.
+Practitioners of this emerging area often work according to ecologically informed ethical and practical codes that conform to ecodesign criteria.

 Andrea Polli's Queensbridge Wind Power Project is an example of experimental architecture, incorporating wind turbines into a bridge's structure to recreate aspects of the original design as well as lighting the bridge and neighbouring areas.
 Ralf Sander's public sculpture, the World Saving Machine, used solar energy to create snow and ice outside the Seoul Museum of Art in the hot Korean summer.